 Skip to main content

-When connecting your source system to the Celonis platform, you have a number of authentication methods available to you.
+When connecting your source system to the Celonis Platform via the Extractor Builder, you have a number of authentication methods available.
 The method you choose should be based on your source system’s authentication options, so we recommend consulting their available API documentation before proceeding.

 For each authentication method, the input required depends on whether you’re configuring the authentication method itself or creating a new data connection.
-The different inputs per authentication method are detailed in the following table:
+The authentication method descriptions and inputs are detailed in the following table:

 Authentication Method